jimeelicious/crclCalculator/README.md

 ![After entering in parameters](img/result.PNG)

 ### Important Disclaimer
-This code was written to assist, not definitely determine, renal clearance.
-In other words, it should not solely be used to determine renal function.
+This code was written to assist, not definitely determine, a person's renal clearance.
+In other words, it should not solely be used to estimate renal function.
 In a clinical setting, one **must** manually recheck these calculations.

-SCr is a **lagging lab measurement** reflective of the patient's state approximately 2-3 days from the present.
+**_Why?_** SCr is a **lagging lab measurement** reflective of the patient's state approximately 2-3 days from the present.
 It is imperative that one's clinical judgment must be used when determining the appropriate dosage adjustment for a patient, keeping in mind of renal function trends and current state.

 The best, most-current, renal function status would be reflected by the urine output (UOP) in the labs.

 See the original paper for the Cockcroft-Gault equation:
 > Cockcroft DW, Gault MH.
 Prediction of creatinine clearance from serum creatinine.
 Nephron.
 1976;16(1):31-41.
+>
-DOI: 10.1159/000180580
+> DOI: 10.1159/000180580

 # INSTALLATION
 ### Macintosh Operating System